-Click here to watch the rest of this video case study about the Conversation System in use.
+Click here to watch a video case study about the Conversation System in use.

 Common Practice works with healthcare organizations to improve conversations about serious illness and end of life issues.
 The Conversation System is our innovative program that translates communication theory and evidence-based science into practical everyday interactions.